-1. Temperature Mapping Study / Temperature & Humidity Mapping study3 1.1.1.
+1. Temperature Mapping Study / Temperature & Humidity Mapping study 1.1.1.
 Why would you require Temperature Mapping Study (aka Temperature Distribution study)?3 1.1.2.
-How do we carry out temperature mapping study?4 1.2.
-What is temperature and humidity mapping study?5 1.2.1.
-Do you require a temperature mapping or temperature & humidity mapping?5 1.2.2.
-What is the recommended humidity level for storage of medicines?5 1.2.3.
-How to reduce the humidity for cold rooms and warehouses for medicine storage?5 1.3.
-Documentation required prior to commencement of a mapping study6 1.4.
-Acceptance criteria for the mapping study?6 1.5.
-How to decide the sampling interval of data collection for the mapping study6 1.6.
+How do we carry out temperature mapping study?
+1.2.
+What is temperature and humidity mapping study?
+1.2.1.
+Do you require a temperature mapping or temperature & humidity mapping?
+1.2.2.
+What is the recommended humidity level for storage of medicines?
+1.2.3.
+How to reduce the humidity for cold rooms and warehouses for medicine storage?
+1.3.
+Documentation required prior to commencement of a mapping study 1.4.
+Acceptance criteria for the mapping study?
+1.5.
+How to decide the sampling interval of data collection for the mapping study 1.6.
 How to use the results of temperature mapping study7 1.7.
-Temperature mapping study / Temperature & Humidity mapping study for various assets7 1.7.1.
-Temperature mapping study of Reefer trucks & vans 1.7.2.
-Temperature mapping study of a ware house8 1.7.3.
-Temperature mapping study of Cold room8 1.7.4.
-Temperature mapping study of a refrigerator8 1.7.5.
-Temperature mapping study of a shipping box8 1.8.
-Reports generated in Temperature Mapping study9 2.
-What is Temperature Qualification study? (or Temperature & Humidity Qualification study)9 2.1.
-Difference between Temperature mapping study and Temperature qualification study10 2.2.
-How to decide whether you need Temperature Mapping study or Temperature Qualification Study? $10$ 2.3 Do you require a Temperature qualification study or Temperature and humidity qualification?
+Temperature mapping study / Temperature & Humidity mapping study for various assets 7 1.7.1.
+Temperature mapping study of Reefer trucks & vans7 1.7.2.
+Temperature mapping study of a ware house7 1.7.3.
+Temperature mapping study of Cold room 1.7.4.
+Temperature mapping study of a refrigerator 1.7.5.
+Temperature mapping study of a shipping box 1.8.
+Reports generated in Temperature Mapping study 2.
+What is Temperature Qualification study? (or Temperature & Humidity Qualification study) 9 2.1.
+Difference between Temperature mapping study and Temperature qualification study9 2.2.
+How to decide whether you need Temperature Mapping study or Temperature Qualification Study?
+10 2.3.
+Do you require a Temperature qualification study or Temperature and humidity • cation?
 2.4.
-Advantages of a Temperature qualification study over a mapping study10 2.5.
-Documentation required prior to commencement of a qualification process11 2.6.
-Reports of a Temperature qualification study 3.
-Reasons for failure of a Mapping study 3.1.
-Reasons for failure of mapping study of a van 3.2.
-Reasons for failure of mapping study of a cold room 3.3.
-Reasons for failure of mapping study of a Ware house12 3.4.
-What is the validity period of a temperature mapping study and temperature qualification study?
-13 4.
-How to improve the results of the test and eliminate chances of failure?13 4.1.
-Advantages of a trial study
+Advantages of a Temperature qualification study over a mapping study 10 2.5.
+Documentation required prior to commencement of a qualification process 10 2.6.
+Reports of a Temperature qualification study 11 3.
+How to carry out a Qualification study 11 3.1.
+How to carry out qualification of a box 11 3.2.
+How to carry out qualification of a Cold Room 12 3.3.
+How to carry out qualification of a Van or reefer 12 4.
+Reasons for failure of a Mapping study 12 4.1.
+Reasons for failure of mapping study of a van 4.2.
+Reasons for failure of mapping study of a cold room